Sign in

 UV Blocking Ability

-Polycarbonate naturally blocks UV light, making it highly resistant to sun damage.
-UV-resistant grades block up to 99% of UV rays.
-Even after prolonged sun exposure, polycarbonate retains its strength and optical clarity much better than other plastics.
-This makes it perfect for exterior uses like greenhouses, skylights, and outdoor fixtures.
+This material naturally blocks UV light, with certain grades capable of blocking up to 99% of UV rays.
+Even after prolonged exposure, polycarbonate retains its strength and clarity better than other materials, making it an excellent option for outdoor installations like greenhouses and skylights.

 Optical Clarity and Light Transmission